Approximate k-NN Graph Construction: a Generic Online Approach: Related Works

 It is worth noting that approaches proposed in~\cite{pami18:yury,cvpr16:ben, dpg:wenli} are not approximate \textit{k}-NN graph construction algorithms.
 The graphs are built primarily for \textit{k}-nearest neighbor search.
 In these approaches, the samples which should be in the \textit{k}-NN list of one sample are deliberately omitted for comparison efficiency.
-While the links to remote neighbors are maintained~\cite{pami18:yury}.
+While the links to the remote neighbors are maintained~\cite{pami18:yury}.
 As a consequence, graphs constructed by these approaches are not \textit{k}-NN graph in the real sense.
 Such kind of graphs are hardly supportive for tasks beyond \textit{k}-NN search.
+Navigable small world graph (NSW)~\cite{infosys13:yury} is primarily designed to support fast NN search, it could be viewed as an online graph construction approach.
+However, it is not suitable for approximate \textit{k}-NN graph construction for its poor search strategy, which leads to low graph quality.

 In most of the approaches aforementioned, one potential issue is that the construction procedure has to keep records on the comparisons that have been made between sample pairs to avoid repetitive comparison.
 However, its space complexity could be as high as $O(n^2)$.
 Otherwise the repetitive comparisons are inevitable even by adopting specific sampling schemes~\cite{weidong}.
 In this paper, the approximate \textit{k}-NN graph construction and \textit{k}-NN search are addressed jointly.
 The approximate \textit{k}-NN graph construction is undertaken by invoking each sample as a query to query against the approximate \textit{k}-NN graph that is under construction.
-Since the query is new to the graph under construction each time, the issue of repetitive comparison is overcome.
-More interestingly, we discover that the graph construction and NN search are beneficial to each other.
-Namely, high quality \textit{k}-NN search leads to the high quality of intermediate \textit{k}-NN graphs.
-In turn, the efficiency and quality of \textit{k}-NN search are guaranteed with the support of high quality of intermediate \textit{k}-NN graphs.
+Since the query is new to the graph under construction each time, two samples in the dataset are compared at most once.
+The repetitive comparisons are avoided.